 The courts do not tolerate false allegations, and it can impact your parenting time agreement if you are viewed as an alienating parent.
 False accusations can also irreparably damage a child’s sense of self as their relationship with their parent becomes needlessly upset or severed altogether, depending on the outcome.

 How can parents protect their relationships with their children?

 Get in the habit of documenting how you spend time with your kids by keeping a daily parenting time journal that details your daily routines no matter how mundane.
 Document where you were, the times you were there, and the people with whom you interacted when your child was present.
 Save things like receipts and photos of you and your child, confirmations of appointments and play dates, and also keep records of communication with you and your child’s other parent, including emails, texts, and call logs.

 One of the benefits of communicating via text or email is the record it creates.
 When it comes to custody exchanges, if you and your child’s other parent have a history of conflict, arrange to meet at a highly visible public place, a neutral location, as an effort to prevent conflict from escalating.

 How can listeners learn more about settling their child custody issues peacefully?

 I encourage listeners to download our free guide, “Five Ways to Break Through Your Child Custody Battles,” for details on everything we’ve discussed today, plus more tips for lowering the conflict on custody negotiations.
 Please find it at wlg.com/downloads.

 What special help can your firm provide to parents seeking custody and parenting time arrangements?

-If you are seeking a trusted family law attorney with experience helping clients reach positive resolutions in their child custody matters, please contact us today to set up your free consultation.
+If you are seeking a trusted family law attorney with experience helping clients reach positive resolutions in their child custody matters, please contact us today to set up your consultation.